How to style red

 If you like to stand out, simply combine red like the celebrity lawyer Amal Clooney: a bright red sheath dress can look great as a business look – provided it is combined with understated pieces and accessories in muted colours.
 As such, camel, nude, pale grey or beige work particularly well with red.
 This will ensure you leave an impression on your business partners after a meeting or business lunch without appearing too showy.

 Would you rather take it down a notch?
 No problem: dark red tones such as bordeaux red and rust red exude simple elegance, making them perfect for chic business outfits.
-You can’t go wrong in the office with trousers in bordeaux red and a white pussycat bow blouse alongside loafers and the matching handbag.
+You can’t go wrong in the office with trousers in bordeaux red and a white bow blouse alongside loafers and the matching handbag.

-Winter trend: How to wear bordeaux red
+How to wear bordeaux red

-Although fire red nuances area great contrast with grey pieces in winter, we currently can’t get enough of an elegant bordeaux red!
+Although fire red nuances area great contrast with grey pieces in autumn and winter, we currently can’t get enough of an elegant bordeaux red!
 Elegant like a velvety red wine, this dark wine red adds a touch of elegance to every outfit.
 Our tip: for a modern look, bordeaux red goes particularly well with slim-fit trousers and faux leather.
 Together with a floral blouse and a dark brown faux fur coat, you can create a trendy winter outfit to really stand out of the crowd!

 As a general rule, bordeaux red goes best with muted colours.
 Black, beige, grey as well as white are always good choices.
 On the other hand, it is best to avoid colour mixes with bold tones such as orange and yellow.